 You will be asked to elect nine directors to serve on our board until the end of the next annual meeting of shareholders, or until a successor is elected or appointed.
 Each nominee must receive more for than withheld votes according to our majority voting policy.
-The nominees do not serve together on any other public company boards, and they are all independent except for Mr. Desjardins because he is the President and CEO of Superior.
-You can read about the directors' backgrounds, experience, 2018 meeting attendance and equity ownership in the profiles starting on page 14.
+With the exception of two of the nominees who serve together on the Board of Badger Daylighting Ltd. (see Page 35), the nominees do not serve together on any other public company boards.
+All of the nominees are independent except for Mr. Desjardins because he is the President and CEO of Superior.
+You can read about the directors' backgrounds, experience, 2019 meeting attendance and equity ownership in the profiles starting on page 14.

-Name Age Director since Occupation Independent Committee memberships 2018 meeting attendance 2018 voting result public company boards Catherine M. Best 65 2007 Corporate director and consultant Yes Audit (chair) Governance and nominating 100% 95.46% for 3 Eugene V.N.
-Bissell 65 2014 Corporate director Yes Compensation Health, safety and environment (chair) 100% 99.41% for Richard C. Bradeen 62 2015 Corporate director and consultant Yes Audit Compensation 100% 99.47% for 1 Luc Desjardins 66 2011 President and CEO, Superior No 100% 99.52% for 1 Randall J. Findlay 68 2007 Corporate director Chair of the board, Pembina Pipeline Corporation Yes Audit Governance and nominating (chair) 100% 97.46% for 1 Patrick E. Gottschal k55 2017 Corporate director Yes Audit Health, safety and environment 100% 99.43% for Douglas J. Harrison 59 2015 Corporate director and consultant Chair of the Board, Canadian Commercial Corporation Yes Audit Health, safety and environment 100% 98.73% for Mary B. Jordan 59 2014 Corporate director Chair of the board, Vancouver International Airport Authority Yes Compensation (chair) Governance and nominating 100% 99.41% for David P. Smith 60 1998 Corporate director Chair of the Board, Superior Yes Compensation Governance and nominating 100% 94.34% for 1
+Name Age Director since Occupation Independent Committee memberships 2019 meeting attendance 2019 voting results Other public company boards Catherine M. Best 66 2007 Corporate director and consultant Yes Audit (chair) Governance and nominating 100% 95.42% for 2 Eugene V.N.
+Bissell 66 2014 Corporate director Yes Human resources and compensation Health, safety and environment (chair) 100% 98.14% for Richard C. Bradeen 63 2015 Corporate director and consultant Yes Audit Human resources and compensation 100% 99.05% for 1 Luc Desjardins 67 2011 President and CEO, Superior No 100% 98.22% for 1 Randall J. Findlay 69 2007 Corporate director Chair of the board, Pembina Pipeline Corporation Yes Audit Governance and nominating (chair) 100% 97.22% for 1 Patrick E. Gottschalk 56 2017 Corporate Director Yes Audit Health, safety and environment 100% 99.15% for Douglas J. Harrison 60 2015 Corporate director and consultant Chair of the Board, Canadian Commercial Corporation Yes Audit Health, safety and environment 100% 99.16% for - Mary B. Jordan 60 2014 Corporate director Yes Human resources and compensation (chair) Governance and nominating 100% 98.84% for 1 David P. Smith 61 1998 Corporate director Chair of the Board, Superior Yes Human resources and compensation Governance and nominating 100% 95.50% for 1